 Neonatal Intensive Care (NICU) in Tampa, FL

 The Neonatal Intensive Care Unit (NICU) is part of St. Joseph's Children's Hospital, but it's located at its partner hospital across the street at St. Joseph's Women's Hospital.
-We also have a Level III NICU at Mease Countryside Hospital and a Level II NICU at Winter Haven Women's Hospital and Morton Plant Hospital.
+We also have a Level III NICU at Mease Countryside Hospital and Level II NICUs at Winter Haven Women's Hospital, St. Joseph's Hospital - South and Morton Plant Hospital.

 Level IV NICU